plblum/jivs/docs/Submitting_the_Client_Form.md

 }
 ```

-The submission function itself does not change.
-Only the application-specific handling of server issues depends on how validation is implemented on the server.
+The `false` argument allows these imported issues to be cleared by the next client-side validation attempt.

+Returning `true` means validation issues were found and handled, so submission processing stops.
+Returning `false` means there were no server validation issues.

+The server does not need to understand Jivs.
+The client-side adapter translates the server's validation contract into the `IssueFound` information Jivs needs.

 ---

-Next, we'll look at how Jivs participates in validation on the server.
+Next, we'll look at [how Jivs participates in validation on the server](./Understanding_Server_Side_Validation.md).